Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_V2_Extension.rst

 Configuration
 ^^^^^^^^^^^^^

-Every mesh WIFI Extension 2 that is member of a particular mesh network has identical configuration.
+Every mesh WIFI Extension 2.0 that is member of a particular mesh network has to have an identical configuration.

-To form a mesh network first the extension must be configured to be in mesh mode.
+To form a mesh network first the Extension must be configured to be in mesh mode.
 This can be achieved from Brick Viewer by selecting mesh mode.

 .. image:: /Images/Extensions/extension_wifi2_mesh_mode.jpg